-- 10 The Society may admit such Corporate Bodies as may be qualified and elected in that behalf as Corporate Members, and representatives of the Corporate Members nominated under By-Law 7 shall sign a form indicating agreement to be governed by The Charter and By-Laws of The Society and gives a commitment to advance the objects of The Society.
-The form to be used shall be specified in The Society's Standing Orders. - 11 On matters related to appellations: - a An Honorary Fellow shall be entitled to use, after the Honorary Fellow's name, the abbreviation HonFRMetS, and a Fellow the abbreviation FRMetS as decided on by Council in accordance with the appropriate professional qualification and competence. - b A Member or Fellow may, if accredited for the time being in accordance with By-Law 31 but not otherwise, use the style or title "Registered Meteorologist" and use after their name "RMet" or "Chartered Meteorologist" and use after that their name "CMet" or a title that The Society awards under licence, as described in By-Law 31 (f). - c No member shall by virtue of membership of The Society adopt, or use, any description or abbreviated title otherwise than in accordance with the provisions of this By-Law.
+- 10 The Society may admit such Corporate Bodies as may be qualified and elected in that behalf as Corporate Members, and representatives of the Corporate Members nominated under By-Law 7. - 11 On matters related to appellations: - a An Honorary Fellow shall be entitled to use, after the Honorary Fellow's name, the abbreviation HonFRMetS, and a Fellow the abbreviation FRMetS as decided on by Council in accordance with the appropriate professional qualification and competence. - b A Member or Fellow may, if accredited for the time being in accordance with By-Law 31 but not otherwise, use the style or title "Registered Meteorologist" and use after their name "RMet" or "Chartered Meteorologist" and use after that their name "CMet" or a title that The Society awards under licence, as described in By-Law 31 (d). - c No member shall by virtue of membership of The Society adopt, or use, any description or abbreviated title otherwise than in accordance with the provisions of this By-Law.